-4.1 To assist the Standards & Audit Committee in satisfying itself that progress against the Internal Audit Plan is sufficient as one of the means of assuring itself of the effective operation of internal controls.

-5. Consultation (including Overview and Scrutiny, if applicable)

-- 5.1 The audit risk assessment and the plan are periodically discussed with the Chief Executive, Corporate Directors, Directors and Assistant Directors before being reported to Directors Board and the Standards & Audit Committee. - 5.2 All terms of reference and draft reports are discussed and agreed with the relevant Corporate Directors, Directors, Assistant Directors and/or management before being finalised. - 5.3 The Internal Audit Service also periodically consults with the council's External Auditors to ensure that respective audit plans provide full coverage whilst avoiding duplication.

-6. Impact on corporate policies, priorities, performance and community impact

-6.1 The council's corporate priorities were used to inform the annual audit plan 2022/23.
+- 4.1 To assist the Standards & Audit Committee in satisfying itself that progress against the Internal Audit Plan is sufficient as one of the means of assuring itself of the effective operation of internal controls. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 The 6-month audit plan is periodically discussed with the Chief Executive, Directors and Assistant Directors before being reported to Senior Leadership Team and the Standards & Audit Committee. - 5.2 All terms of reference and draft reports are discussed and agreed with the relevant Corporate Directors, Directors, Assistant Directors and/or management before being finalised. - 5.3 The Internal Audit Service also consults with the council's External Auditors to ensure that respective audit plans provide full coverage whilst avoiding duplication. - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 The council's corporate priorities were used to inform the annual audit plan 2022/23.
 Recommendations made are designed to further the implementation of these corporate priorities.